About the Program

 Are graduate students eligible to receive funding?View answer

 Yes, we have competitive funding available in the form of Graduate Assistantships and a small number of tuition waivers.
 These GA assignments support our undergraduate courses and range from large Introductory Psychology sections to survey content courses (e.g., social, developmental) as well as statistics and research methods courses.
 These Graduate Assistantships provide a tuition reduction and a stipend for Graduate Assistant work.
 GA hours are initially allocated during the application review process and are finalized just before the semester begins.
 For the 2013-14 academic year 100% of our full-time graduate students had some form of funding.

-What do graduates from your MA program do?View answer
+What types of opportunities do recent graduates from your program pursue?View answer

 How can I be a successful applicant?View answer